Existence of invariant volumes in nonholonomic systems subject to nonlinear constraints: Invariant Volumes and the Cohomology Equation

 In general, solving the cohomology equation \eqref{eq:measpde} is quite difficult.
-It turns out, however, that it is \textit{relatively} easy to determine necessary and sufficient conditions on the solvability when the density is assumed to depend only on the configuration variables.
+It turns out, however, that it is \textit{relatively} easy to determine necessary and sufficient conditions on the solvability when the density is assumed to be basic and the constraints are affine.

+For the remainder of this section, unless otherwise stated, the constraints are assumed to be affine.
+In particular, if $N\subset TQ$, then the constraints have the form